 $50 to$9000 You can find a core for $50 to maybe $9000 depending on how bad of condition it is.
 You must have a good, no rust through damage frame and you want all of the parts of the coach there but there is no guaranty that much of anything will work.
 If something does it’s a bonus.
 Someone who is seeking a total restoration in and out needs to find a suitable core coach to work with.
 Of course the better coach the better the end product but with a core, you will not be paying for anything you might throw away.
 A core coach with a good frame might be a good choice if you have specific ideas on how your coach is to be.

 This is the scariest category to look at.
 Who did the work, were they “painting lips on the pig”, did they know what they were doing, how long ago were the modifications and work done?
 You pretty much need “provenance” or history to determine the value of any restored coach.
 Well maintained restored coaches will not be found usually under $30,000.
-There is usually 2 or 3 times that much invested. of course investment means little but the customer has done a good job at having a nice coach and has paid to have it.
-Investment is put into these coach for your pleaseure…..never thing you can “flip” one of these.
+There is usually 2 or 3 times that much invested. of course investment means little but the customer has done a good job at having a nice coach and has paid to have it kept that way.
+Investment is put into these coach’s for your pleaseure…..never think you can “flip” one of these.
 If you try you will end up having to tell untruths to sell one.
 You don’t “sell” these, you “buy” them and have your fun.
 A truly restored coach has value and will be something you might be able to enjoy with the least amount of additional money.
 Make no mistake though there will still be a punch list of issues….you will always have that on a 45 year old machine.
 Sorry but that’s the reality of this.
 YOU make a coach to what you want…don’t expect to find one you will be totally happy with…maybe so?

 Keep these categories in mind when you seek to pick up one of these.
 You are not buying a 2010 Toyota …these are old machines…condition is everything……..good hunting